 The Musella Foundation specializes in funding innovative and creative research, with a special emphasis on research that complements, rather than duplicates, the research funded by the federal government.
-We have funded the development of three new forms of immunotherapy, two of which went on to receive major funding from other sources.
-One is now in human trials; the other two will soon start.
-We have given over \$850,000 to 15 brain tumor research projects, and we have over \$2 million worth of worthy proposals sitting on our desk just waiting for funding.
+We have funded the development of three new forms of immunotherapy, two of which went on to receive major funding from other sources..
+We have given over \$1.6 million to over 45 brain tumor research projects, and we have over millions worth of worthy proposals sitting on our desk just waiting for funding.